Impact Investing with a Gender Lens

 Founder, Mobile Metrix

-Adjunct Professor, Stanford and Columbia Business School
+Adjunct Professor, Stanford Graduate School of Business and Columbia Business School

 Melanie Edwards has significant experience in both the private and public sectors, having worked at J.P.
 Morgan and the International Data Group, as well as the United Nations Information Technology Service.
 Melanie is currently the founder of the social venture Mobile Metrix, an inclusive market research company serving marginalized populations.